-Connecticut Technical High School System's Information Systems Technology course breakdown by grade.
+Connecticut Technical Education and Career System's Information Technology course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 IST Dept. Head: Edward Knoeckel (860) 649-5396 x322 Ed.Knoeckel@ct.gov

 IST Instructor: John Buxton (860) 649-5396 x371 John.Buxton@ct.gov

 Congressional App Challenge Winners IST Class of 2016

 Congressional App Challenge Winners IST Class of 2017

 Congressional App Challenge Winners IST Class of 2018

 IST Class of 2019 Java Script Certifications

 Exploratory and Introduction to Information Technology